Rinoa (band): History

 Rinoa was formed in Essex in 2007, following the break-up of the members' previous bands, Crydebris, Chariots and Symmetry.
 They named themselves after Rinoa Heartilly, a character from the video game Final Fantasy VIII.

+On 27 January 2008, they announced they had signed to Eyes of Sound Records.

 The band released their self-titled EP, Rinoa, in 2008.

+On 21 and 22 June 2008, they supported *Shells on their UK headline tour.

-This was followed with a split EP with Bossk, released in 2009.
+They released a split EP with Bossk in 2009.
 The band performed at Damnation Festival later that same year.
 Their debut full-length, An Age Among Them, was released in 2010 to positive reviews, including being named one of the best albums of 2010 by Rock Sound.

-In October 2010 Rinoa announced their intention to split at the end of their headline UK tour and played their last ever show in Bristol in November.
+In October 2010 Rinoa announced their intention to split at the end of their headline UK tour.
+Before the tour began, they released the single "Sol Winds".
+They played their last ever show in Bristol in November.

 Following their split James May joined dubstep group Tek-One, and Jozef Norocky joined London band Devil Sold His Soul, with Matthew Holden and David Gumbleton joining a new supergroup called Ancients.
+Other members went on to form Ancients and Hospitals.

+Musical style

+Critics have categorised Rinoa's music as screamo, post-metal and post-rock.
+Alongside Hands, Devil Sold His Soul and Trenches, they fronted a late 2000s wave of bands merging elements of metalcore and post-metal.

+Their music was raw amd emotional while also incorporating cinematic and atmospheric elements.

+They cited influences including Hopesfall and Envy.

+RockFreaks credited Rinoa as "redefin[ing] the expanse of music" in the United Kingdom in the 2000s.
+They were cited as an influence by Acres.